fawwazanvilen/faw-quartz/content/Questions/Questions 1.md

 2. What's the economic impact of Indonesia's **[cabotage](https://en.wikipedia.org/wiki/Cabotage) laws**?
 	- The US has a version of this law - **[Jones Act](https://en.wikipedia.org/wiki/Merchant_Marine_Act_of_1920)** - that's seen a [growing](https://www.cato.org/project-jones-act-reform) [resistance](https://www.niskanencenter.org/the-ghosts-of-navies-past-rebooting-the-jones-act-for-the-21st-century/) as it makes domestic shipping much more expensive vs a comparable international shipping arrangement, essentially due to protection.
 	- As I understand it, Jones Act is much more restrictive in its form, requiring all domestic shipping to be performed by US-built, US-owned, US-flagged, and US-crewed vessels.
 	- I'm not familiar with how this restriction on cabotage is implemented in Indonesia.
+It seems like up until 2005 no restrictions for foreign ships for cabotage were put in place.
+The relevant authorities seem to refer to the restriction as part of "implementing the cabotage principle", which is vague.

 ---

 3. Apparently Indonesia's **internal migration rate** is one of the lowest in the world, why is this the case?
-	- Assuming that wage-differentials between regions would push the rate of
+	- Assuming that wage-differentials between regions would push the rate of the
+	- Dana Desa, does it incentivize the creation of Desa? apparently not (!?)

 ---